Klortho/gene-protein-tool/README.md

 ## Request / data model interaction

-One of the goals of this project is to allow users to create a result set "report", which they can then save and bookmark.
-I want the resultant report to be static and immutable, unless the user himself decides to change it.
+As described in the [ABOUT](ABOUT.md) page,  one of the goals of this project is to allow users to create an immutable result set "report", which they can then save and bookmark.

-Because the data coming from E-Utilities is subject to change, this means that I want to save the results into the database, in order to ensure that the generated report isn't dependent on the vagaries of NCBI.
+Because the data coming from E-Utilities is subject to change, this means that the app needs to save the results into the database, in order to ensure that the generated report isn't dependent on the vagaries of NCBI.

-But that introduces a problem.
-I don't want to create new Gene and Protein records every time a user enters a query, since, for example, they might enter the same query many times, and this would cause massive redundancy in the database.
+But that introduces a problem: we don't want to create new Gene and Protein records every time a user enters a query, since, for example, they might enter the same query many times, and this would cause massive redundancy in the database.

-The strategy I settled on is to allow for everything to be fluid and changeable, up until the user explictly saves the result set.
+The strategy I settled on is to allow for the records to be changeable, until the user explictly saves the result set.
 At that point, the result set, the genes, and the proteins, and their associated records, get "frozen", and will no longer be updated.
-I use a boolean field, "archived" to indicate these records.
+The boolean field "archived" is used to indicate records that are frozen.

 The specific behavior is:

-* When the app gets a query that's the same as that for an existing ResultSet, that doesn't have archived=True, and that was from the same user, then that ResultSet is updated.
+* When the app gets a query that's the same as that for an existing ResultSet that doesn't have archived=True, and that was from the same user, then that ResultSet is updated.
 Otherwise, a new ResultSet is created.
-* Each ResultSet has and "last_updated" field, that corresponds to the last time this query was run against E-Utilities, for that user.
+* Each ResultSet has a "last_updated" field, that corresponds to the last time this query was run against E-Utilities.
 * When an esearch results in a gene UID corresponding to a Gene that exists in the DB, that doesn't have archived=True, then it is updated.
 Otherwise, a new Gene record is created.